nexusformat/definitions/manual/source/classes/base_classes/apm-structure.rst

 These are a set of base classes to describe atom-probe tomography/microscopy (APT/APM) experiments.

-This includes base classes tp describe the acquisition, i.e. measurement side, the extraction of hits from detector raw data, steps to compute mass-to-charge state ratios from uncorrected time of flight data, the reconstruction, and the ranging, i.e. identification of peaks in the mass-to-charge-state ratio histogram to detect (molecular) ions.
+This includes base classes that describe the acquisition, i.e. measurement side, the extraction of hits from detector raw data, steps to compute mass-to-charge state ratios from uncorrected time of flight data, the reconstruction, and the ranging, i.e. identification of peaks in the mass-to-charge-state ratio histogram to detect (molecular) ions.
 The base classes can be useful to generate data artifacts also for field-ion microscopy experiments.

 Some of the base classes are specific to APM, whereas others are used in other techniques as well.